zyh1999/ASPO/README.md

 </div>

 ## Evaluation
-We conduct evaluation on LCB v5 and v6 benchmarks.
-Due to the high variance of the outputs from reasoning models, we report avg@K (pass@1 performance averaged over K outputs) and pass@K for each benchmark.
+We currently conduct evaluation on LCB v5 and v6 benchmarks.
 The detailed results are shown in the table below.

 <table>
   <thead>